Welcome to the first lesson of learning about SEO!

 SEO specialists have been moving towards this trend where we’re not only just looking at how to make our web pages easier for search engines to crawl and understand but deliver a superb user experience.

 Now, why is SEO important?
 Well, you don’t have to pay for the traffic.
-That means you can save your hard earn dollars and use it for something else.
+That means you can save your hard earn dollars and use them for something else.
 Of course, your time is a cost factor but having an SEO campaign usually means it’ll be a machine that keeps driving traffic and increasing that return on investment.

 - Paying to get to the top of the search results page on Google for “basement waterproofing Toronto” would be $27.99/click and your time